TizianoMu/inbox-temp/README.md

 1. On load, `App.jsx` fetches available domains from `api.mail.tm/domains`
 2. Each `Mailbox` slot checks `localStorage` for a saved `{ address, password }`
    - If found → re-authenticates silently to get a fresh token
-   - If expired or missing → creates a new account (staggered by `index × 2s`)
    - If expired or missing → creates a new account (staggered by `index × VITE_STAGGER_DELAY_MS` milliseconds)
 3. Once authenticated, each mailbox polls `GET /messages` every `VITE_POLL_INTERVAL_MS` milliseconds
 4. Clicking a message opens `MessageModal`, which fetches the full body via `GET /messages/:id` and renders it inside a sandboxed `<iframe>`